deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 Another challenge: given one voice, find an accompanying voice.

 Other ideas: Specialize learning on percussion tracks and accompanying melodies.
-I already tried making it learn a bass and lead guitar (see http://truthsite.org/music/).
+I already tried making it learn a bass and lead guitar (seeh ttp://deepmusic.info/ ).
 Learn rhythm guitar to accompany lead guitar.
 A challenge is that it's often hard to figure out from MIDI files what track is what, although the instrument number is a strong hint.

 -----